daviddalpiaz/stat-online/README.md

 - Laptop (or desktop)
   - [ATLAS Share](https://atlas.illinois.edu/student-information/atlas-share)
 - iPad or Tablet
-  - Department Surfaces Tablets
+  - Department Surface Tablets are available
-- High-spped internet connection
+- High-speed internet connection
 - Webcam
 - Microphone (could be build into webcam)
 - Headphones
 	- Ever been annoyed by background noise in a web meeting?
 	- Otherwise, speakers

+If in need of technology that you do not currently have, contact Melissa.

 ## Key Software